 Is the life on Earth that we know of, the only life in this infinitely vast cosmos?
 According to the discoveries made by our scientists, 100 Earth-like planets possibly exist in the solar system.
-And we have not yet been able to establish a contact with an alien?
+And we have not yet been able to establish contact with an alien?
 Why is that?

 Zoo hypothesis, a hypothesis posited by MIT radio astronomer John Ball in 1973, might help answer that!
 The hypothesis aims at explaining the supposed absence of extraterrestrial life despite its widely accepted plausibility and thus the reasonable expectation of its existence.

-The aliens might even choose to make contact with humans once we pass certain technological, ethical or political standards.
-They might hold back contact with humans until we force contact upon them plausibly by shooting spacecraft into the planets in which they live.
-On the other hand, unwillingness to kick off the communication could indicate reasonable desire for minimizing risk.
+On the other hand, unwillingness to kick off the communication could indicate a reasonable desire for minimizing risk.
 An alien society having advanced remote-sensing technologies could end up concluding that direct communication with neighbors poses additional risks to oneself without any added benefit.

-One of the many theoretical explanations for Fermi paradox, the refined version of zoo hypothesis happens to be an interesting answer to it.
-The time between arrival of the first civilization in the Milky Way and later civilizations could be huge.
-According to Monte Carlo simulation, the first few inter-arrival time periods between developing civilizations would be same as that of geologic epochs on Earth.
+One of the many theoretical explanations for the Fermi paradox, the refined version of the zoo hypothesis happens to be an interesting answer to it.
+The time between the arrival of the first civilization in the Milky Way and later civilizations could be huge.
+According to Monte Carlo simulation, the first few inter-arrival time periods between developing civilizations would be the same as that of geologic epochs on Earth.

-Even if the first big civilization dates back to long time, their early legacy could be living on as a passed-down tradition or an artificial life form dedicated to such a goal with no death risk.
-Apart from that, it doesn’t have to be the first civilization but the one to disseminate its dogmas and control over a large mass of galaxy.
-If only one civilization gained the authority in the time long-gone, it could form a perpetual chain of taboo against the rapacious colonization favoring non-interference in subsequent civilizations.
-In such situation, the uniformity of aforementioned motive concept would become debatable.
+Even if the first big civilization dates back a long time, their early legacy could be living on as a passed-down tradition or an artificial life form dedicated to such a goal with no death risk.
+Apart from that, it doesn’t have to be the first civilization but the one to disseminate its dogmas and control over a large mass of galaxies.

 Let’s say if the oldest civilization still exists in Milky Way, then it is plausible that they could be in a great position of controlling, monitoring, influencing and isolating the development of subsequent civilization.